iyappangithubacc/Youtube_project/README.md

 **Project Workflow:**

-1. **Initialization and Setup:**
+**1. Initialization and Setup:**

 - Install necessary Python libraries/modules like googleapiclient, pymongo, psycopg2, streamlit, pandas, plotly etc.
 - Obtain API keys for YouTube data access and configure them in the script.
 - up MongoDB and PostgreSQL databases where the fetched data will be stored.

-3. **Data Retrieval from YouTube:**
+2. **Data Retrieval from YouTube:**

 -	Use the provided functions to fetch data from YouTube, such as channel details, playlist details, video details, and comments for each video.